Sky Island Region

 Enhanced Non-motorized Recreation.
 As a popular hiking, backpacking, bird watching, hunting, and horse-packing area, Wilderness designation will enhance opportunities for visitors to enjoy non-motorized recreation in the Highlands.
 With a dwindling supply of areas to escape to, the Tumacacori Highlands Wilderness will offer respite and quiet away from our busy society.

 Much More!
 The Tumacacori Highlands Wilderness will help preserve the awesome scenic values of the area, protect cultural and historical sites, and provide excellent educational opportunities for us to learn important lessons in science, life, and the world around us.

 Write or call your Congressional Senator or Representative!
 Tell them why you support wilderness desingation for the Tumacacori Highlands and why they should too.
-Senator McCain needs to hear from you!
+To find the contact information for your elected officials, click here.

 Send in letters of support to your local newspaper, telling them why wilderness protection will best preserve the unique scenic, cultural, and wildlife attributes of the Highlands.
 For links to your paper's contact address, click here.

 Thank Representative Grijalva for his initiative to protect the spectacular wild character of the Tumacacori Highlands for this and future generations of Arizonans.
 Send a letter to his Arizona or Washington, D.C. office here.